sovereign-app/chamberlain-startos/instructions.md

 generate the correct NWS URL, use an initial dummy value, then use the `.nostr` URL generated in the logs.

+By default, the mint will use the TOR url provided by the main interface.

 ## NWS Integration

 To enable NWS, configure the hex version of your Nostr private key and a relay